devkicks/OpenCVRandomForest/README.md

 - Improve debugging options
 - Try a different Energy function
 - use OMP to parallelize the training
+- Utilization of SIMD on resource constraint devices
 - make the tree options available to user; currently these options are encapsulated by CRForest class